 9 Content Distribution Strategy Tips

 You may have your content marketing strategy all figured out.
 And we are sure you’ve also repeatedly heard of how you need a checklist.
 Nevertheless, it is still crucial to pay heed and put it into practice.

 A content marketing distribution plan is essential, whether a memo on your phone or an actual list on paper.
 It gives you a plan to follow and a pattern that can be relied upon.

 Focus on these four questions when building your list.

-- 3. What would be the best-suited format for conveying the message that you want to through your content?
+- What would be the best-suited format for conveying the message you want through your content?

-- 4. What resources do you have or what methods are in place to measure or quantify its success?
+- What resources do you have, or what methods are in place to measure or quantify its success?

 2. Evaluate the options you have for distribution